docs.unity3d.com

 Create Backup To create a new backup of your Visual Scripting graphs and settings, select Create Backup.

-For more information about backups, see Create or restore a backup.
+For more information about backups, refer to Create or restore a backup.

 Restore Backup To open the folder where Visual Scripting stores your backups, select Restore Backup.

-For more information about backups, see Create or restore a backup.
+For more information about backups, refer to Create or restore a backup.

 Fix Missing Scripts To correct any issues that might occur after migration from the Unity Asset Store version of Visual Scripting to the package version, select Fix Missing Scripts.
 This resolves any missing references to Visual Scripting Script Graphs and State Graphs in Script Machine or State Machine components.